stepheng105/topiary/README.md

-Much of this code was inspired from [this source](https://github.com/tthustla/efficient_frontier/blob/master/Efficient%20_Frontier_implementation.ipynb), although I have gone through and tried to optimize, organize, and clarify some of what they do here.
-Additionally, I added an implementation of our algorithm developed over this summer to compare against scipy.
+This project was done in collaboration with Adam Manzke, and was advised by Dr. Ryan Tully-Doyle with help and inspiration from Dr. James Pascoe.

+Much of this code was inspired by [this source](https://github.com/tthustla/efficient_frontier/blob/master/Efficient%20_Frontier_implementation.ipynb).
+For a full walkthrough of the math and concepts, please read through the tutorial.ipynb file.
+It has an explanation of all the math that is going on behind the scenes.